mondele/btt-writer-docs/docs/tablet.rst

    *	Scroll through the text to read the entire statement.

-   *	Tap Close for each statement.
+   *	Tap **Close** for each statement.

-   *	When you have read all statements, tap I Agree.
+   *	When you have read all statements, tap **I Agree**.
 (At any time you can view the License Agreement, Statement of Faith, Translation Guidelines and the Software Licenses information from the `Settings Menu <https://btt-writer.readthedocs.io/en/latest/tSettings.html>`_)

-4. The program opens to the Your Translation Projects screen (which is the home screen).
+4. The program opens to the *Your Translation Projects* screen (which is the home screen).